-Impairment losses on non-financial assets
+Impairment losses on financial assets

-Impairment losses may arise on non-financial assets held by the entity from time to time.
+Impairment losses may arise on financial assets held by the entity from time to time.
 Accounting for impairment losses is dependent upon the individual asset (or group of assets) subject to impairment.
-Accounting Policies and events giving rise to impairment losses are disclosed in the following notes:
+Accounting Policies and events giving rise to impairment losses are disclosed in Note 16 Receivables.